Wednesday, November 6, 2024

 Beware, there may be spoilers.

 1) Jane is a refreshing reverse-Cinderella.
 Her physical appearance is plain and her character is quite human and not saccharine sweet.
 The nurse, Bessie, says, 'If she were a nice, pretty child, one might compassionate her forlornness, but one really cannot care for such a little toad as that.'
 Whew, and Bessie is one the more sympathetic characters in young Jane's life.
 Charlotte Bronte was traversing new territory with a homely heroine in an era steeped with traditional fairy tales, that suggested that inner beauty surely must be reflected in outer.
 How liberating this book must have been for anyone whose appearance didn't live up to the social benchmarks at play around them.
-At last, even plain people are permitted to have lovely souls.
+At last, even ordinary looking people are permitted to have lovely souls.

 2) Is Helen Burns the real Cinderella persona here?
 Some Bronte scholars suggest that this sweet and pious girl was written as a tribute to Charlotte's sister, Maria, who died tragically at school under similar circumstances to Helen's.
 When severely punished for paltry offences, Helen's coping mechanism is to, 'look at what she can remember, not at what is really present.'
 It's a great habit that has aided many suffering souls.
 It's also Helen who leaves Jane with the lesson that, 'life is far too short to spend nursing animosity or registering wrongs.'